raspberrypilearning/physical-computing-with-python/motors.md

     The motors should now speed up from 0 (stopped) to 0.1, 0.2 and up to 1.

-    Be aware, though, that the motor may not move until it gets above a certain speed as there may not be enough power to engage it.
+    Be aware, though, that the motor may not move until it gets above a certain speed, as there may not be enough power to engage it.

 ## Motor class

-Now you've learned how setting pins high and low can control a motor, you should proceed to using the built-in `Motor` class, which has all the functionality you just learned about, provided in a simple way, including PWM for speed.
+Now you've learned how setting pins high and low can control a motor, you should proceed to using the built-in `Motor` class; this has all the functionality you just learned about, provided in a simple way, including PWM for speed.

 ![Motor](images/motor.png)

-1. Restart the shell again (**Ctrl + F6**)
+1. Restart the shell again (**Ctrl + F6**).

 1. Import the `Motor` class: